cephi-sui/dotfiles/README.md

 ```

 #### Scaling
-To get applications to scale properly, go to the scaling section of `~/.config/hypr/hyprland.conf`
+To get X11 applications to scale properly, go to the scaling section of this repo's `~/.config/hypr/hyprland.conf`
 - QT: Env variable `QT_SCALE_FACTOR` (float)
-- GTK: Env variable `GDK_SCALE` (int)
+- GTK: Env variable `GDK_SCALE` (integer)

 For Electron applications either:
 - Add `--force-device-scale-factor=<float>` to the `.desktop` in  `/usr/share/applications/`